 Is it Sunnah to keep long hair?

-Yes, keeping long hair down to earlobes or to your shoulders is Sunnah.
+Yes, keeping long hair down to your earlobes or to your shoulders is Sunnah.

 Can a Muslim dye hair?